 Littler and his ambitious production company Primavera confirm that they are names to follow - Evening Standard on Anyone Can Whistle

 Primavera is an award-winning theatre company which focuses on revivals and rediscoveries.
-Our last production was the first major revival of The Living Room, by Graham Greene, at Jermyn Street Theatre in spring 2013.
-It received OFFIE NOMINATIONS: Best Director (Tom Littler), Best Set (Cherry Truluck), Best Male Performance (Christopher Timothy), Best Female Performance (Emma Davies).
+Recent productions include the first ever revival of Terence Rattigan's debut play, First Episode, the first ever revival of AW Pinero's The Notorious Mrs Ebbsmith, and the first major revival of The Living Room, by Graham Greene, at Jermyn Street Theatre in spring 2013.
+Our 2014 revival of Martine received a record 7 OffWestEnd Awards.

 Before that, recent productions were Shiverman, a new play by James Sheldon at Theatre503, and a revival of Bloody Poetry, by Howard Brenton, at Jermyn Street Theatre.
 These received outstanding national reviews and a number of Off-West End Award nominations.

 Thirty-something directors Rupert Goold and Josie Rourke are big names now, but those keen to talent-spot the next generation should take a look at Tom Littler.
 Increasingly impressive over a number of fringe productions ... how stimulating it is to see such a surfeit of directorial invention. - Evening Standard on Antigone

 Exuberant...
 Tom Littler's production runs like an all-singing, all-dancing train.
 Five Stars, Time Out Critics' Choice, Show of the Week.